QXIP/Qbana/README.md

 Qbana is an indipendent Kibana 3 fork with several additional features and aggregations support, intended as a possible alternative to Kibana 3-4 and for users willing to use < 1.4 ES "off-the-grid"

+Qbana also ships with extra features and dashboards for [nProbe](http://ntop.org) and its plugins.

 ## Overview

 Qbana is an open source (Apache Licensed), browser based analytics and search interface to nProbe,